 Research Data Management (RDM) refers to the practices of organizing, documenting, storing, sharing, and preserving data gathered during a research project.
-The aim of research data management is to ensure that data are usable over time.
+The purpose of RDM is to ensure that data are usable over time.

-- Managing storage and access locations for security and collaboration.
+- Storage and access for security and collaboration